murkyl/vault-plugin-secrets-objectscale/README.md

 In this mode, a user is dynamically created and deleted as determined by a TTL value and policies, groups, tags, and a permission boundary can be applied to the created user.
 Credentials for this user will be returned for use to access resources of the cluster.

 ## Predefined mode
 In this mode the plugin only handles creating S3 access secrets that expire within the defined TTL values.
-The user is expected to already exist either locally on the cluster or in another authentication provider like Active Directory.
+The user is expected to already exist either locally on the cluster.

 No additional cluster configuration is required for this mode.